Posted on Wednesday, September 15th, 2021 at 6:57 pm

 - Demand that you submit to independent medical evaluation by physicians or other medical providers on the insurer’s paid staff

-While no LTD attorney can (or should) guarantee any specific outcome in any particular period of time, at Abell and Capitan Law, we have handled hundreds of LTD cases against the biggest LTD insurers in the marketplace, and we know what it takes to get the benefits you qualify for to start flowing sooner rather than later.
+While no LTD attorney can (or should) guarantee any specific outcome in any particular period of time, at Capitan Law, we have handled hundreds of LTD cases against the biggest LTD insurers in the marketplace, and we know what it takes to get the benefits you qualify for to start flowing sooner rather than later.

 What Other Factors Affect How Long My LTD Claim Will Take?

 There are several other considerations that can impact the time it takes to perfect your LTD claim.
 Some of those factors are:

 - The duration and severity of the symptoms supporting your current LTD claim

 - Any prior short-term disability or workers’ compensation claims on the same job